arhohuttunen/arhohuttunen.com/content/posts/spring-boot-testing-introduction/index.md

 JUnit is by far the most popular testing framework for Java.
 If you are not familiar with JUnit, this is where you should start.

 We won't be looking into JUnit in detail.
-There are already some [JUnit 5 tutorials](/tags/junit-5) that you should take a look at.
+There is already a [JUnit 5 Tutorial](/series/junit-5-tutorial) that you should take a look at.

 Here's what a plain JUnit 5 test looks like: